 Cyberbullying: Protect Your Child

 Online bullying is a serious concern for parents today.
 Due in large part to the popularity of social media platforms and other forms of digital communication, online harassment and abuse are unfortunately a common reality for many children.
-According to one study, 28% of 11-16 year olds in the UK reported that they have been victims of cyberbullying (Beatbullying, Virtual Violence II, 2012).
+According to one study, 59% of teens in the US reported that they have been bullied or harassed online (Pew Research Center, 2018).
 However, there are likely more unreported cases.

 This article aims to help you better understand what cyberbullying is and its potential impact on your child’s wellbeing, and to advise you on protecting your child against it.